-On the evening of June 10, the Levittown Public School District’s Board of Education held a public meeting at the Levittown Memorial Education Center.
+On Nov.
+4, the Levittown Public School District’s Board of Education held one of its regular public meetings at the Levittown Memorial Education Center.

 Despite taking place on the same night as the New York Yankees’ World Series triumph, the meeting drew a sizable turnout.
 The gathering was called to order by Board Vice President Michael Pappas, who served in place of the absent Board President Dan Bornstein.
 Bornstein was unable to attend the meeting at its outset, but arrived later on and was present during its final stages.